10 Barriers to Education Around the World

 Plan UK: A mother walks her blind daughter to school in Togo.

 Despite the fact that education is a universal human right, being denied access to school is common for the world’s 93 million children with disabilities.
 In some of the world’s poorest countries, up to 95% of children with disabilities are out of school.
 A combination of discrimination, lack of training in inclusive teaching methods among teachers, and a straightforward lack of disabled accessible schools leave this group uniquely vulnerable to being denied their right to education.

-Children with disabilities are one of the Global Partnership for Education’s priorities over the next four years.
-With a successful replenishment, the GPE will be able to work with its 59 developing country partners to promote inclusive education.
-The Global Partnership has pledged that by 2018, 80% of its partner countries will have explicit policy and legislation on education for children with disabilities.
+Children with disabilities are one of the Global Partnership for Education’s priorities.
+With a successful replenishment, the GPE will be able to work with its more than 60 developing country partners to promote inclusive education.

 6. Being the ‘wrong’ gender

 Plan UK: Girls can often be denied an education by poverty, conflict and discrimination.

 Put simply, gender is one of the biggest reasons why children are denied an education.
 Despite recent advances in girls’ education, a generation of young women has been left behind.
 Over 130 million young women around the world are not currently enrolled in school.
 At least one in five adolescent girls around the world is denied an education by the daily realities of poverty, conflict and discrimination.

 Poverty forces many families to choose which of their children to send to school.
 Girls often miss out due to belief that there’s less value in educating a girl than a boy.
 Instead, they are sent to work or made to stay at home to look after siblings and work on household chores.
 Girls also miss days of school every year or are too embarrassed to participate in class, because they don’t have appropriate menstrual hygiene education or toilet facilities at their school to manage their period in privacy and with dignity.